 The backbone of most car collision claims is the legal theory of negligence.
-For a driver to be held liable for a crash, an injured victim and their lawyer must establish four components of negligence:
+For a driver to be held liable for a crash, a hurt person and their lawyer must establish four components of negligence:

 - Breach of duty—the driver did something inattentive, reckless, or careless that constituted a breach of their duty of care

-- Car wreck—the breach of duty directly resulted in the traffic crash
+- Motor vehicle wreck—the breach of duty directly resulted in the traffic crash

-- Compensable losses—the crash directly led to compensable losses for the injured victim
+- Compensable losses—the crash directly led to compensable losses for the harmed party

-In a car crash claim, a local attorney can help an injured victim seek recovery for both economic and non-economic damages.
-These may include objective losses like medical expenses and car repair bills and also subjective forms of harm like physical pain and suffering.
+In a car crash claim, a Wilmington attorney can help an injured person seek recovery for both economic and non-economic damages.
+These may include objective losses like medical expenses and auto repair bills and also subjective forms of harm like physical pain and suffering.

 Common Issues in Traffic Collision Cases